Resources for Preschool at Home

 Once they’re indicating reading-readiness signs, I begin teaching phonograms 1-3 at a time using these printable cards.

-I’ve also used Teach Your Child to Read in 100 Easy Lessons.
-It’s not comprehensive enough, but it’ll get you going.
-I used it 100% as designed with our oldest child.
-But after teaching 3 more kids to read and observing tons of kids learn in our homeschool co-ops, I typically recommend Logic of English or All About Reading now.
+After teaching 3 more kids to read and observing tons of kids learn in our homeschool community, I now typically recommend Logic of English or All About Reading.
 Both have a slower start, but are more thorough and will yield confident readers & spellers in the long term.

 A main premise of 100 Easy Lessons is that parents can teach their kids to read – I 100% agree with them!
 You don’t need a certificate to do this.
 I promise!
 Look at the free samples online and get whatever makes sense to you.
 Any of these programs will help your child learn to read if you stick with them.